dailymuse/browserify-directory/README.md

 ```
 You can also include any browserify options that will be passed to the browserify instance.
 Options should be passed as the camelcase name corresponding to [options name](https://github.com/substack/node-browserify#user-content-methods) in the browserify method .

-NOTE: Directify has not been tested with all options and therefore should be used with discretion.
 Directify does not support the `-e entry point` browserify option.

 ### API